Greater Shepparton Cultural Heritage Awards

 Short-listing

-Nominations for the Greater Shepparton Cultural Heritage Awards 2025 are now open and will close at 5pm on Friday 6 December 2024.
+Nominations for the Greater Shepparton Cultural Heritage Awards 2025 have now closed.

 Cultural Heritage Award Assessment Criteria and Conditions